 Member of the House and Collections Committee

-Kim is Head of Art at the National Museums NI and she is currently a Director on the Board of Craft NI.
-Throughout her career Kim has curated, juried and selected exhibitions, lectured and written about the history and development of museums and art curation, and the accessibility of art collections.
+Kim is Head of Art at the National Museums NI and she is currently Chairperson of the Board of Directors of Craft NI.
+Throughout her career Kim has curated, juried, and selected exhibitions, lectured and written about the history and development of museums and art curation, and the accessibility of art collections.

 Stephen Sexton lives in Belfast where he teaches at the Seamus Heaney Centre for Poetry, at Queen's University, Belfast.
 A first book will be published by Penguin in 2019.
 His pamphlet, Oils, published by The Emma Press in 2014, was the Poetry Book Society’s Winter Pamphlet Choice.
 Poems have been published in Granta, Poetry London, and Best British Poetry 2015.
 He was the winner of the 2016 National Poetry Competition and the recipient of an ACES award from the Arts Council of Northern Ireland.
 He received an Eric Gregory Award in 2018.

 Member of the Editorial Subgroup (strategy and policies) and search committee